It is know for its fantastic colors, a deep royal blue Azurite and a contrasting leafy green Malachite.

 The word Azure is derived from the Arabic word for blue.
 Malachite gets its name from the Greek, malache, "mallow" in reference to its green leaf color.

 Both colors are due to the presence of copper.
-Azurite and Malachite are copper carbonates and the semi precious stone material is usually found in major copper mines.
+Azurite and Malachite are copper carbonates and this semiprecious stone material is usually found in major copper mines.

-The Azurite-Malachite material used for these designer cabochons comes from the Morenci Mine, Morenci, Greenlee County, Arizona.
+The Azurite-Malachite material used for our designer cabochons comes from the Morenci Mine, Morenci, Greenlee County, Arizona.

 Azurite has been used as a dye for paints and fabrics for eons.
 It is very similar in composition and often found with green Malachite.
 Malachite too, was crushed for pigment, and often used as make-up.